Loya SR-22 Insurance

 What Exactly Do You Need – Owner, Non-Owner, or SR-22?

 Not every driver who needs an SR-22 actually owns a vehicle.
-This is especially common after a DUI or a serious accident when the vehicle is totaled, sold, or repossessed.
-In these situations, you may still be required to carry insurance—even if you don’t currently drive a car in your name.
+This is common after a DUI or a serious incident where the vehicle was sold, totaled, or repossessed.
+In those situations, you may still be required to carry insurance even if you don’t currently own a car.

 That’s where non-owner SR-22 policies come in.
-Instead of insuring a specific vehicle, a non-owner policy insures you when you occasionally drive vehicles that you don’t own, like rentals or borrowed cars.
-It provides liability coverage and satisfies the SR-22 requirement without the expense of a full traditional auto policy on a car that doesn’t exist.
+Instead of insuring a specific vehicle, a non-owner policy insures you when you occasionally drive cars you don’t own (like rentals or borrowed cars).
+It provides liability coverage and satisfies the SR-22 requirement without the expense of insuring a specific car.

-If you do own a car, you’ll need a standard owner’s policy with the SR-22 filing attached.
-Some drivers who occasionally use multiple cars may fall into an “owner-operator” type situation, but the key idea is that the insurer needs to know whether you own a vehicle and how you’re using it so they can issue the correct policy type.
+If you do own a car, you’ll need an owner’s policy with the SR-22 filing attached.
+The key is that the insurer needs to know whether you own a vehicle and how you use it so they issue the correct policy type.

 How Much Does Loya SR-22 Insurance Cost?

-There are two main components to SR-22 insurance cost: the filing fee and the ongoing premium.
+There are two main components to SR-22-related cost: the filing fee and the ongoing premium.

 Getting Loya SR-22 Coverage When You Don’t Own a Car

-A common point of confusion is what to do if the court or DMV orders SR-22 coverage but you don’t own a car.
-Many drivers assume they can ignore the requirement because they won’t be driving.
-Unfortunately, the state usually doesn’t see it that way.
-The SR-22 requirement is about proof of financial responsibility, not about whether you currently have a vehicle.
+A common point of confusion is what to do if the DMV orders SR-22 coverage but you don’t own a car.
+The SR-22 requirement is about proof of financial responsibility—not whether you currently have a vehicle.

-In this situation, a non-owner SR-22 policy is often the solution.
-You purchase a non-owner liability policy through an SR-22-friendly insurer and have them file the SR-22 with the state.
-Even if you never drive during that time, you’re still considered compliant, and the clock continues to run.
+In that situation, a non-owner SR-22 policy is often the solution.
+You purchase a non-owner liability policy and have the insurer file the SR-22 with the state.
+Even if you rarely drive during that time, you stay compliant and your time requirement continues to run.

 Common Mistakes That Can Result in Extended SR-22 Requirements

 The fastest way to get out of SR-22 status is to serve your required time without incident.
-The drivers who stay stuck in the high-risk category for years are usually the ones who make avoidable mistakes:
+The drivers who stay stuck in the high-risk category for years usually make avoidable mistakes:

-• Getting another major ticket, DUI, or at-fault accident while still in the SR-22 period.
+• Getting another major ticket, DUI, or at-fault accident during the SR-22 period

 How to Get Cheaper Loya SR-22 Insurance